fraterrisus/walkthroughs/aethus/items.md

 {% aethusitem 'Power Cell' %}

 *Where:* Crafted at either the [Crafting Bench](#crafting-bench) or the [Electronics Workbench](#electronics-workbench).

+*Blueprint:* Inside the oxygen dome at the foot of the swampy hill leading down to the **FIXME** Northeast of Alpha.

 *Cost:* 1x [Basic Electronics](#basic-electronics), 2x (1x) [Kalynite Frame](#kalynite-frame), 5x (3x) [Solazine](#solazine)